Ayehu/custom-activities/Azure/AzureGetImage/README.md

 -------------------------------------------

-How to find information of required fields to GET Snapshot on Azure?
+How to find information of required fields to GET INFORMATION of Image on Azure?

 -- Answer: